Aditya-Kathore/Demo-1/README.md

 # Demo-1
 This is my first Git repository.
 I'll use this to understand how Git works.
 <br>
-For now I am working on the very basics of Git and Github.
+For now I am working on the very basics of Git and Github.<br>
+Author- Aditya Kathore